kevinlichang/expert-finder/README.md

 Find experts in certain fields and contact them for help

-Update to app.js
--The app is able to be run with sqlite and hosted locally now -Pages link together and user can access the site

 To Use:
 1. Download and install Node.js and all dependencies with npm locally
 2. Download and install Sqlite3